- Share your observations

 Grassleaf Rush (Juncus marginatus)

-Grassleaf Rush (Juncus marginatus), a State Special Concern plant, is found in acid peaty ditches and depressions in pine and oak barrens.
+Grassleaf Rush (Juncus marginatus), a Wisconsin Special Concern plant, is found in acid peaty ditches and depressions in pine and oak barrens.
 Blooming occurs early July through early August; fruiting occurs throughout August.
 The optimal identification period for this species is early July through early August.

 Synonyms: Juncus marginatus var. biflorus, J. marginatus var. odoratus, J. marginatus var. setosus, J. biflorus, J. setosus